deanapeterson/essential-angular-models/Chapters/00-introduction/README.md

-## Outline:

-### Introduction
+# Introduction

-+ Problem - overloaded controllers
-+ Problem - lack of consistency
-+ cohesive reliable patterns
-+ Lots of angular training and talks about models usually push a library
-+ I miss backbone
+I have built a number of Angular applications over the past few years.
+My experience learning Angular has had it's highs and lows.
+Much like the now (in)famous blog post by Ben Nadel (need link).
+The highs are reflected in the amazing amount of functionality that comes from Angular's binding method, expressions and native directives.
+There is something wonderful when an app comes together with a minimal amout of code.

+The lows really start when starting to learn how write directives and wrestling with how appropriately structure the app as it grows.

+This series is NOT about directives or how best to structure your application.
+This is about how to build data models from the ground up that facilitate applications that will inevitably need to scale and be maintainable.

+## Better Models === Cleaner controllers
+Beginners to building applications with Angular almost always over-rely on controllers to do all the dirty work.
+It's understandable, developers want to "see" something happen ASAP and that means writing out View markup and binding data inside the controllers.

+This plus the inherent nature of UI development: Stack-holders, fuzzy requirements, late added requirements.
+Leads to huge controllers that makes ongoing development difficult.

+One way to head much of this off at the pass is to identify the key data models as early in the development process as possible and abstracting them outside the controller into a service module(factory).

-### What this is
+### What You Will Find Here:
 This is a set of factory service patterns that have served me well building larger Angular applicatons.
+This series of articles will provide a template for building Data models that can withstand the rigours and pitfalls inherent in modern UI development and help provide a

 ### What You Will Not Find Here:
-**The way.** These are patterns I have found helpful in building my apps.
-I hope you find something helpful here. there is something here for you to take away and adapt to your problems.
+**Dogmatic methodology** These are patterns *I* have found helpful in building my apps.
+You may find things you disagree with (please share what they are and why.)
+That

-**Dependency on a particular data framework.** There are a number of libraries that offer enormous functionality regarding data managment.
-Examples are breezejs, JsData and others.
-I only mention them for sake of information.
+**Dependency on a particular data framework** There are a number of data management libraries that integrate into Angular.
+Examples are Breezejs, JsData and others.
+I have not used any of these libraries.
+In my development, I prefer to rely on libraries only when it is clear the

-The only *dependency* these patterns contain (outside of angularjs itself) will be lodash, which can easily be replaced with native functions
+The only *dependency* these patterns may contain (outside of angularjs itself) will be underscore/lodash.
+It is used to keep the code as clean as possible.

-### Objectives
+### Key Areas of Focus
+**Simplicity**  Keeping things simple as possible is essential.
-Examples using best practices the excellent style guide of John Pappa and Ward Bell.
+**Best Practices** Examples written using best practices the excellent style guide of John Pappa and Ward Bell.
 Focus on simplicity - Introduce complexity only when required.

 ### Key Ideas: